 Total Follower Count

 I know, it's the first number everyone looks at.
 But it tells you almost nothing about your business health.
-I've worked with accounts that have 500K followers and make $2,000/month, and accounts with 12K followers making $50,000/month.
+There are accounts with 500K followers that barely make rent, and accounts with 12K followers making serious money.
 Raw follower count ignores audience quality, engagement depth, and commercial intent entirely.

 Track follower growth rate instead - the percentage change week over week.
 A 2% weekly growth rate that compounds is more valuable than a flat 100K.